A. Faculty Senate Constitution

 the general election as nominees for the position of unit representative.

-- Each departmental unit shall then vote in a general election to select its representative.
+- Each department unit shall then vote in a general election to select its representative.

 The candidate receiving the highest number of votes shall serve as department unit